ofallonlabs/saeedmirshekari/_src/blog/the-4-different-shades-of-data-scientists.md

 ---
 layout: blog_base_katherine.njk
 title: The 4 Different Shades of Data Scientists
-description: " There isn't just a single job role within Data Science.
+description: " There is not just a single job role within Data Science.
 Data Scientists are in different shades.
 Read on to know more about the different types of Data Scientists that exist."
 meta_title: 4 Types of Data Scientists | O'Fallon Labs